 So, how did I come to put this article together?
 Recently, I was asked by a reader via our Facebook page ‘what is Chia seeds good for?’ (or what are Chia seeds good for?).

-Chia seeds (Salvia hispanica) contain good fats, fiber, vitamin, minerals, nutrients, and antioxidants.
+Known as Salvia hispanica, they contain good fats, fiber, vitamin, minerals, nutrients, and antioxidants.

 Where do Chia seeds come from?

-Chia seeds come in either white, grey, brown or black.
+They come in either white, grey, brown or black.
 Regardless of the color, the benefit seems almost endless.
 Flowering Chia grows edible seeds are related to the mint family.

 Health Benefits of Chia Seeds